 Some of these benefits can also be attributable to high quality fish oils, however krill oil is greatly absorbed by the body and easily utilised making it the best source of omega 3 essential fatty acids.
 Please note that krill oil should not be used by anyone who has an allergy to shellfish.
 If you are a vegetarian or vegan, or simply do not consume any fish, most vegetarian sources of omega 3 fatty acids, such as flaxseeds and hempseeds, are not converted into EPA and DHA by the body in any meaningful amounts.
 There is only one vegetarian source that I know of that is comparable to fish oils, echium seed oil which is marketed as a supplement named Echiomega.

 Some concerns have been raised as to the over-farming of krill for human consumption.
-Krill is the largest biomass on earth and less than 2% is actually harvested each year.
+Krill is the largest biomass on earth and less than two percent is actually harvested each year.
 Krill harvesting is regulated stringently under an international management of 25 countries by the Commission for the Conservation of Antarctic Marine Living Resources.
-It is interesting to note that out of the 2% that is farmed, almost 90% of this is used for sport fishing bait and the rest is used for human consumption with less than 1% being used for supplementation.
+It is interesting to note that out of the two percent that is farmed, almost 90 percent of this is used for sport fishing bait and the rest is used for human consumption with less than one percent being used for supplementation.

 The human body cannot manufacture omega 3 essential fatty acids and these have to be obtained from our diet.
 Vegetarian sources of omega 3’s are converted poorly by the body into their active components and thus it is well recognised that animal based omega 3’s are the best source.
 Whilst fish oil supplements are the most widely used sources of omega 3’s, they are not without problems which I have referred to above.

-I recommend Power of Krill by LifeFlo because krill is collected in the pristine deep water seas and is free from heavy metals and other contaminants.
-Krill oil is cleaner, utilised more effectively than fish oil and offers numerous protective benefits to the body.
+I recommend Neubria Krill Oil – For Omega 3 because the krill is derived from the pristine deep water seas of the Antarctic Ocean and is free from heavy metals and other contaminants.
+Krill oil capsules are therefore cleaner, utilised more effectively than fish oil capsules and offers numerous protective benefits to the body.